Dralístico

-Carlos Muñoz González (born 1991), better known by his ring name Dralístico, (Note: The name is a portmanteau of his previous ring names "Dragon Lee" and "Místico".) is a Mexican second-generation luchador enmascarado (masked professional wrestler).
-He is signed to All Elite Wrestling (AEW), where he is a member of La Facción Ingobernable.
-He is best known for his 11-year tenure with Consejo Mundial de Lucha Libre (CMLL), originally working under the ring name Dragon Lee, before he was given the ring name and mask of Místico, after the original Místico had left CMLL to work for WWE.
+Carlos Muñoz González (born 1991), better known by his ring name Dralístico, (Note: The name is a portmanteau of his previous ring names "Dragon Lee" and "Místico".) is a Mexican professional wrestler.
+He is signed to American promotion All Elite Wrestling (AEW), where he is a member of La Facción Ingobernable.
+He also makes appearances for AEW's sister promotion Ring of Honor (ROH).

-In CMLL, he is a one-time CMLL World Tag Team Champion, a two-time CMLL World Trios Champion, as well as a one-time holder of the CMLL World Welterweight Championship and the Azteca Championship.
-Additionally, he has also won the 2012 Torneo Sangre Nueva tournament (as Dragon Lee), and the 2016 CMLL Torneo Nacional de Parejas Increibles tournament (alongside Mephisto).
+He is best known for his tenure with Consejo Mundial de Lucha Libre (CMLL), originally working as Dragon Lee before he was given the ring name and mask of Místico, after the original Místico left CMLL to work for WWE.
+He is a one-time CMLL World Tag Team Champion, two-time CMLL World Trios Champion, one-time CMLL World Welterweight Champion and the winner of the 2012 Torneo Sangre Nueva (as Dragon Lee) and 2016 Torneo Nacional de Parejas Increibles (with Mephisto).
+He has also wrestled for Lucha Libre AAA Worldwide (AAA), where he is a one-time AAA World Tag Team Champion, and the Japanese promotions New Japan Pro-Wrestling (NJPW) and Pro Wrestling Noah.

-His father, Arturo Muñoz, is also a professional wrestler, best known by the ring names Poder Mexica, Toro Blanco and Comandante Pierroth, and is working under the ring name La Bestia del Ring.
+His father, Arturo Muñoz, is also a professional wrestler, known under the ring name La Bestia del Ring.
 Místico's older brother is better known under the ring name Rush.
 Místico and Rush's younger brother debuted in November 2013, the latter taking over the Dragon Lee ring name.
-He has also wrestled in Japan and Europe through CMLL's partnerships with other promotions such as Revolution Pro Wrestling and New Japan Pro-Wrestling, as well as on the Mexican independent circuit.